 In the words of pop artist Romero Britto, “art is too important not to share.”
 Whether you're hanging your work on the walls of a gallery, or sharing your oeuvre online, presenting your art to new and seasoned audiences has been—and always will be—an important aspect of being an artist.

 While many artists use accessible social media apps to gain recognition, these platforms also use a specific layout that can limit the way viewers consume the art presented to them.
 For professional artists, creating a website and online art portfolio is a more effective way to exhibit the complete span of your work to audiences, who might include curators and potential art collectors.
 Exploring art portfolio website examples can help you get started.

 What should I include in my art portfolio?

-On top of showcasing images, an online portfolio allows you to share valuable information such as your CV, artist statement, available works and press reviews—giving you the online real estate you need to present the full picture.
+On top of showcasing images, an online portfolio (whether its an art or other type, such as a model portfolio) allows you to share valuable information such as your CV, artist statement, available works, digital illustrations and press reviews—giving you the online real estate you need to present the full picture.

 Image galleries to showcase your work (use high quality photos).

 An About page to provide further insights into your professional background, inspirations and work process.

 An online store that will let eCommerce features facilitate quick and easy purchases of your work.